 You may disagree with the claim made against you, for example, if:

-• the claim amount is incorrect
+• The claim amount is incorrect

-• you don’t owe the money
+• You do not owe the money

-• the debt is statute barred, or
+• The debt is statute barred

-If you decide to defend the claim, you’ll need to complete form 42, ‘Notice of intention to defend’, and return it to your creditor within 21 days of receiving the bill.
-If you’ve already received a CCJ and you’re planning to defend the claim, you can apply to the court to have the CCJ set aside.
+If you have received a CCJ and you are planning to defend the claim, you can apply to the court to have the CCJ set aside.

 Common CCJ questions